CDL Pre-Trip Inspection Checklist For Commercial Drivers

 The inspection focuses on the tractor and trailer systems.
 It includes brakes, coupling devices, suspension, tires, and lights.
 These areas cover all the major safety points that need to be checked.

+Yes.
 Although examiners will not permit the use of a physical checklist during test, practicing with free CDL pre trip inspection checklist will help you in recalling the procedure as well as what to pay attention to during the test.

 Recent Posts